Ask AI

 Real-Life Examples

-Example 1: Find active products under a certain price
+Example 1: Find active products on the first page

-Goal: Retrieve the first page of products that are currently "Active" and cost less than $50, sorted by their name in ascending order.
+Goal: Retrieve the first page of products that are currently "Active".

 Inputs: